jchatel/monsterops-docs/concepts/01_-_concepts-glossary-help-article.md

 ## Rock

 A Rock is a major priority a team is driving, typically across one quarter.
-Rocks have a status (On-track, At-risk, Off-track, Completed, Cancelled) and can include milestones — smaller stages of work with their own statuses, owners, and due dates.
+Rocks have a status (On-track, At-risk, Off-track, Completed, Cancelled, Planned and Backlog) and can include milestones — smaller stages of work with their own statuses, owners, and due dates.
 Rocks can be linked to Objectives so their progress rolls up to company-level goals.

 See **Using the Rocks tab** for details.